ptr727/DWSpectrum-LSIO/README.md

 ## Notes

 - The camera licenses are tied to hardware information, and this does not work well in container environments where the hardware may change.
+- The modifications to remove systemd and make LSIO work is documented in the Dockerfile, and are based on [The Home Repot NxWitness](https://github.com/thehomerepot/nxwitness) modifications.
 - Use a UID and GUID that has rights on the the mapped data volumes, see the [LSIO docs](https://docs.linuxserver.io/general/understanding-puid-and-pgid) for more details.
-- Using the lsiobase/ubuntu:xenial base image results in an [systemd-detect-virt error](https://github.com/systemd/systemd/issues/8111), the ubuntu:xenial base does not have the same problem, so we use lsiobase/ubuntu:bionic builds, which works fine.
 - By using the LSIO images we can specify PUID, GUID, and TZ environment variables, ideal when using UnRaid.
-- The NxWitness docker setup uses systemd, which as far as I researched (and I am not an expert in this field), is not recommended in docker.
-It is [possible](https://developers.redhat.com/blog/2019/04/24/how-to-run-systemd-in-a-container/) to run systemd in docker, but it does not work in LSIO (and again I'm no LSIO expert either).
-- The modifications to remove systemd and make LSIO work is documented in the Dockerfile, and are based on [The Home Repot NxWitness](https://github.com/thehomerepot/nxwitness) modifications.

 ## TODO